Configure rotations

 Steps

-Imagine 4 rotations in a WAG session with apparatus order [Vault, Bars, Beam, Floor]:
+Picture a WAG session with 4 rotations and the apparatus order Vault, Bars, Beam, Floor:

 Rotation 1